 Who is the main protégé of the renowned civil rights leader in 'Primary Colors'?

-Discover the awards and nominations received by Primary Colors.
-Explore the history of Primary Colors and its cast and crew.
+Discover all the awards and nominations received by Primary Colors, from Oscars to film festival honors.
+Learn how Primary Colors and its cast and crew have been recognized by critics and the industry alike.

 Henry Burton, a young and passionate political idealist, is drawn into the campaign of Jack Stanton, a charismatic Southern governor aiming for the Democratic Party’s presidential nomination.
 As the grandson of a civil rights leader, Henry finds himself inspired by Jack’s genuine warmth and empathy.